 In late 2019, a novel strain of COVID-19, also known as coronavirus, was reported in Wuhan, China.
 While initially the outbreak was largely concentrated in China, it has now spread to Israel and the United States, and infections have been reported globally.
 Many countries around the world, including in Israel, have significant governmental measures implemented to control the spread of the virus, including temporary closure of businesses, severe restrictions on travel and the movement of people, and other material limitations on the conduct of business.
 These measures have resulted in work stoppages and other disruptions.
-Our sales and marketing efforts depend, in part, on attendance at in-person meetings, industry conferences and other events, and as a result some of our sales and marketing activities have been halted.
+We implemented remote working and work place protocols for our employees in accordance with Israeli government requirements.
+In addition, while we have seen an increased demand for MySizeID, certain marketing and sales activities have been adversely affected by the coronavirus outbreak.
+For example, we have three ongoing pilots with international retailers that have been halted, we are unable to participate physically in industry conferences and our ability to meet with potential customers is limited.
 The extent to which the coronavirus impacts our operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration and severity of the outbreak, and the actions that may be required to contain the coronavirus or treat its impact.
 In particular, the continued spread of the coronavirus globally, could have a material adverse impact on our operations and workforce, including our marketing and sales activities and ability to raise additional capital, which in turn could have a material adverse impact on our business, financial condition and results of operation.